You want to know how to write a book, but you’re not sure where to start.

 Another way to prepare is to use book writing software that is specially adapted to novel writing and not a word processor like Microsoft Word.

-So you can keep notes and ideas, plan characters, timeline events, and work on individual chapters of your book without having to scroll through a long document.
+This allows you to keep notes and ideas, plan characters and timeline events, and work on individual chapters of your book without having to scroll through a long document.

 3. Time to do something about the dreaded white page

-Every book starts for a writer with a blank white page.
+Every book starts with a blank white page.
 Scary.

-But it is not such a big deal really.
+But it is not such a big deal.
 It only takes a few words, and the page is no longer blank.

 Start with your first chapter idea as your first few words, and then hit return.